Premonitions (album)

-Premonitions is the debut studio album of American musician Miya Folick.
+Premonitions is the debut studio album by American musician Miya Folick.
 In September 2018, the single "Stop Talking" was released and supporting music video.
 The album was released on October 26, 2018.

 Critical reception

 Premonitions was released to critical acclaim, with music critics praising Folick's vocal ability and the songwriting.
 On Metacritic, the album has an average rating of 84/100, indicating "universal acclaim".

 Margaret Farrell, writing for Pitchfork, praised Folick's singing, calling her voice, "deep and broad and rich, yet capable of soaring to fluttering soprano heights."